 ?>

-Go to http://localhost/info.php.
+Go to http://localhost/info.php .
 You should see the PHP info screen with lots and lots of information about your running PHP installation.
 Note that the Server API shows FPM/FastCGI.
-If all is good, then we are about done with the exception of optionally using my p7ctl PHP control script.
-Also, don’t forget to make the same www.conf changes for PHP-FPM 8.1.
+If all is good, then you can move on to making the same changes for the latest brew php version, 8.3.
+Do the following:

 $ brew services stop php@7.4